 |22||Clients may randomly fail to install an update, or series of updates, due to a timing condition when they are deployed to a software update group.
 Errors resembling the following are recorded in the UpdatesHandler.log.|

-As you can see in the below screen shot below, the installation of update rollup KB4578605 for Configuration Manager 2006 is completed.
+As you can see on the below screenshot below, the installation of update rollup KB4578605 for Configuration Manager 2006 is completed.

 - \Monitoring\Overview\Updates and Servicing Status\Configuration Manager 2006 Hotfix Rollup (KB4578605)